Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Conclusion

 \section{Conclusion}

 We proposed a psychometric framework to quantify and mitigate SDR in questionnaire-based profiling of LLM outputs.
-Building on SDR frameworks used in human psychometrics, we quantify SDR as a direction-corrected instruction-induced effect size on IRT-based latent traits.
+Building on SDR frameworks used in human psychometrics, we quantify SDR as a direction-corrected instruction-induced effect size on IRT-based profile scores.
 To reduce SDR, we develop a desirability-matched graded forced-choice Big Five inventory scored with ordinal Thurstonian IRT.
-Across nine instruction-tuned LLMs, Likert responses exhibit large SDR, whereas desirability-matched GFC substantially reduces SDR while largely preserving ground-truth recovery.
-Together, these findings motivate SDR-aware evaluation protocols that report both trait estimates and distortion metrics, enabling more reliable behavioral auditing across models and settings.
+Across nine instruction-following LLMs, Likert responses exhibit large SDR, whereas desirability-matched GFC substantially reduces SDR while largely preserving ground-truth recovery.
+Together, these findings motivate SDR-aware reporting practices for questionnaire-based LLM evaluation in computational linguistics: whenever questionnaire-style prompts are used for comparative auditing or for safety, fairness, and value evaluation, studies benefit from reporting both inferred profiles and their susceptibility to social-desirability distortion.

 \FloatBarrier